 If a Reporting Party makes CGCC aware of a perceived violation of the Respectful Community Policy, there are two avenues for resolution: formal and informal resolution process.
 The Reporting Party has the option to proceed informally, when permissible.
 In cases involving allegations of sexual assault, informal resolution process is not appropriate, even if both the Reporting Party and Respondent indicate a preference for informal resolution process.
 The Title IX Coordinator or a designee is available to explain the informal and formal resolution processes.
-Contact the Title IX Coordinator via email, titleIX@cgcc.edu, or by phone, (541) 506-6026.
+Contact Student Services at studentservices@cgcc.edu or (541) 506-6011, option 2, and ask to be connected to the Title IX Coordinator.